marmibv/twap-bot/README.md

 - Maximum opened positions at once
   - can not be 0
-  - must be equal or lower than 2
+  - must be equal or lower than watched assets
-    - Support for more should be added soon

 ```js
 // main.config.js